Beth Coleman: Music

 Extended experimentation with digital interfaces and audio data manipulation are characteristic of Coleman's musical output, creating what she refers to as an “electronic architecture interface.”
 Her music is often associated with the illbient music scene of 1990's New York City, a hybrid of ambient, dub, and hip-hop traditions.
 Over the course of her career, Coleman has shifted from primarily using turntable equipment, a staple of illbient music, to focusing more on audio design software such as Logic.
 Coleman has stated that she has an aversion towards improvisation in her work, preferring the use of more premeditated, thought-out sound structures.

 Coleman is one half of the duo Singe & Verb, a collaboration with her fellow SoundLab co-founder Howard Goldkrand, and has also collaborated with other artists such as Ilhan Ersahin, Lawrence D. Morris, Graham Haynes, and Fredy Studer.

 Academia

-Coleman has written articles advocating a break down of musical and cultural segregation through technology and new art forms, a reflection of the “cultural alchemy” originally introduced in the SoundLab collective.
+Coleman has written articles advocating a breakdown of musical and cultural segregation through technology and new art forms, a reflection of the “cultural alchemy” originally introduced in the SoundLab collective.

 In 2011, Coleman published her first book, Hello Avatar: Rise of the Networked Generation.
 In the book, she explores how the boom of social and mobile media and new technologies in the later half of the 2000s has allowed humanity to filter their experiences into a new digital medium, creating an augmented x-reality.